Jump to content

 Kunsthal Rotterdam presents an overview of the work of Rotterdam artist Woody van Amen (1936).
 The exhibition marks his ninetieth birthday and honours one of the most influential Dutch artists of the post-war avant-garde.

-The Kunsthal Rotterdam presents an overview of the work of Rotterdam artist Woody van Amen (1936).
-This exhibition celebrates his ninetieth birthday and honours one of the most influential Dutch artists of the post-war avant-garde.
-Woody van Amen: The Best of shows you key works from his oeuvre and traces the evolution of his work.
-From the early 1960s onwards, he grew into a pioneer of Pop Art in the Netherlands.
-From Pop Art paintings and assemblages to the iconic Taxat motif, the exhibition shows you how Van Amen explores the boundaries of visual culture, technology, and spirituality.
-His playful and direct visual language makes this artist relevant to this day.
+Woody van Amen.
+The Best of presents key works from his decades-long oeuvre and traces the evolution of his work from the early 1960s, when he emerged as one of the pioneers of Pop Art in the Netherlands.
+From Pop Art paintings and assemblages to the iconic taxat motif, the exhibition shows how Van Amen repeatedly explores the boundaries of visual culture, technology, and spirituality.
+His playful, direct, and sharp visual language makes this artist relevant to this day.

 All dates